awsdocs/aws-cli-user-guide/doc_source/cli-chap-install.md

 For offline or automated installations on Linux, macOS, or Unix, try the [bundled installer](install-bundle.md)\.
 The bundled installer includes the AWS CLI, its dependencies, and a shell script that performs the installation for you\.

-On Windows, you can also use the [MSI installer](install-windows.md#install-msi-on-windows)\.
+On Windows, you can use the [MSI installer](install-windows.md#install-msi-on-windows)\.
 Both of these methods simplify the initial installation\.
 However, the tradeoff is that it's more difficult to upgrade when a new version of the AWS CLI is released\.

 ## Steps to Take after Installation<a name="install-post"></a>
 + [Setting the Path to Include the AWS CLI](#post-install-path)